GOG-Games/How-to-Donate/README.md

 A donation of 20 USD/EUR is required to receive a key to use the donor API endpoints.
 The key is valid for one year.
 Learn more by [clicking here](https://gog-games.to/docs).

 ## FTP Access/GG Downloader
 **Please note:** This is first come, first served.
 There are very limited slots available.
-If you do not renew It is currently: ${\textsf{\color{red}CLOSED}}$
+There are ${\textsf{\color{red}no slots open currently.}}$

 A minimum donation of 100 USD/EUR is required.
 This allows you to directly download from a high-speed server.
 Your access will be valid for one year.
-You will also receive the ability to use a custom downloading program (Windows 10/11 support only) that integrates with the website. ${\textsf{\color{red}If you do not renew within 1 month after your access ends, you will have to wait until slots are open again.}}$
+You will also receive the ability to use a custom downloading program (Windows 10/11 support only) that integrates with the website.

+${\textsf{\color{red}If you currently have a slot and do not renew within 1 month after your access ends, you will have to wait until slots are open again to gain access again.}}$

 # Methods of Payment